Rajveer100/MLIRToyCompiler/README.md

-# MiniToyCompiler
+# MLIRToyCompiler

-Mini Toy MLIR Compiler lowering a sequence of matrix operations, with Tiling and Bufferization.
+MLIR Toy Compiler lowering a sequence of matrix operations, with Tiling and Bufferization.

 # Description